Using Your Homebrew-Modded Nintendo Wii

 USB Loader GX

-This is a utility for loading games and apps from a USB device such as an external hard drive or flash drive.
-The USB loader is configured to look at both USB ports for a storage device.
+This utility loads games and apps from a USB storage device such as an external hard drive or flash drive.
+It is configured to check both USB ports on the Wii.

 Installing Applications

 There are two ways to add new applications to your Wii.
-Of the two options, using the Homebrew Browser is the most convenient and easiest to use.
-Alternatively, you can manually download applications on your computer and copy them to your SD card.
+The easiest and most convenient method is using the Homebrew Browser.
+Alternatively, you can manually install apps by copying them to the SD card.
 Choose the method you prefer below.

 Homebrew Browser